-"It's the Seagreen that did it again" she says.
+"It's the Seaperia that did it again" she says.
 And she is absolutely right.

 What Margie doesn't know though is that Texas Tech University in the USA have scientifically proven* that Ascophyllum nodosum seaweed increases immune function in livestock and supports them through stress such as drought and cross-country transport.
 And the really incredible fact is that the cattle don't even have to be given the seaweed directly - it has the same effect when the cattle feed on pasture that has been sprayed and grown with seaweed!

-But wait - there's more!
-Meat that comes from cattle feeding on pasture sprayed with Ascophyllum nodosum seaweed actually lasts longer on the shelf.
-Again scientifically proven at Texas Tech Uni.
+And there's more... meat that comes from cattle feeding on pasture sprayed with Ascophyllum nodosum seaweed actually lasts longer on the shelf.
+Seems incredible but again scientifically proven at Texas Tech Uni.

 Recently scientists at JCU in Townsville found that adding seaweed to a cows diet can reduce methane emissions from cattle.
 In their test JCU used seaweed from the Great Barrier Reef, but Norwegian Seaweed Researchers proved many years ago that Ascophyllum nodosum seaweed improves the biome in a cow's gut, thus converting feed energy to muscle instead of it being lost to methane.
 We wrote a blog about it.

 So how does seaweed work?
-What is it in Seagreen that produces these results?
+What is it in Seaperia that produces these results?
 Why are farmers like you finding that fruit and vegetables grown with seaweed are firmer, tastier, healthier?
-Why do cut flowers last longer, lettuces stay fresh and crisp longer, potatoes sit in a sack until next growing season - when grown with Seagreen?
+Why do cut flowers last longer, lettuces stay fresh and crisp longer, potatoes sit in a sack until next growing season - when grown with Seaperia?

 *Allen, Vivien & Pond, Kevin & Saker, Korinn & Fontenot, J.P. & Bagley, C & Ivy, R.L. & Evans, R.R. & Schmidt, R.E. & Fike, John & Zhang, Xunzhong & Ayad, Jamal & Brown, Philip.
 (2000).
 Tasco: Influence of a brown seaweed on antioxidants in forages and livestock—A review1.
 J Anim Sci.
 79. .
 10.2527/jas2001.79E-SupplE21x.